matthewcpp/framework64/README.md

 - [Cen64](https://github.com/n64dev/cen64) debugging support

 ### Building and Getting Started
+The [Quickstart Guide](https://github.com/matthewcpp/framework64/wiki/Quickstart-Guide) will walk you through the steps of creating a new game.

-Consult the wiki for building on [N64](https://github.com/matthewcpp/framework64/wiki/Building-for-N64) or [Desktop](https://github.com/matthewcpp/framework64/wiki/Building-For-Desktop)
+Instructions on building the framework are available for [N64](https://github.com/matthewcpp/framework64/wiki/Building-for-N64) or [Desktop](https://github.com/matthewcpp/framework64/wiki/Building-For-Desktop)

 API documentation can be found [here](https://framework64.readthedocs.io/en/latest/index.html).